mentat-collective/emmy/README.md

 ## Background

-[SICM][SICM] and [FDG][FDG] can be thought of as spiritual successors to [The Structure and Interpretation of Computer Programs][SICP], a very influential text—as I can attest, since carefully reading this book in my 30s changed my life as a programmer.
+[SICM][sicm-book-url] and [FDG][fdg-book-url] can be thought of as spiritual successors to [The Structure and Interpretation of Computer Programs][sicp-book-url], a very influential text—as I can attest, since carefully reading this book in my 30s changed my life as a programmer.
 To see the same techniques applied to differential geometry and physics is an irresistible lure.

 Scmutils is an excellent system, but it is written in an older variant of LISP (Scheme) and is tied to a particular implementation of Scheme—MIT/GNU Scheme.
-(There is a [port to Guile][GSCM], but due to the fact that Guile does not support MIT Scheme's [apply hooks](https://www.gnu.org/software/mit-scheme/documentation/stable/mit-scheme-ref/Application-Hooks.html) some glue code is required to run examples from the book in that environment.)
+(There is a [port to Guile][gscm-url], but due to the fact that Guile does not support MIT Scheme's [apply hooks](https://www.gnu.org/software/mit-scheme/documentation/stable/mit-scheme-ref/Application-Hooks.html) some glue code is required to run examples from the book in that environment.)